Gobinda-hub/Password_Generator/README.md

-A random password generator with JavaScript, HTML, and CSS.
+Random password generator with JavaScript, HTML, and CSS.